MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

 Microsoft Entra ID P1 or P2 editions are available for customers in China using the worldwide instance of Microsoft Entra ID.
 Microsoft Entra ID P1 or P2 editions aren't currently supported in the Azure service operated by 21Vianet in China.

-The **Global Administrator** role is required to customize company branding.
+The **Organizational Branding Administrator** role is the minimum role required to customize company branding.

 ## Before you begin